emissary-ingress/emissary/reference/core/ambassador.md

 The liveness and readiness probe both support `prefix`, `rewrite`, and `service`, with the same meanings as for [mappings](/reference/mappings).
 Additionally, the `enabled` boolean may be set to `false` (as in the commented-out examples above) to disable support for the probe entirely.

-**Note well** that configuring the probes in the `ambassador` module only means that Ambassador Edge Stack will respond to the probes.
+**Note well** that configuring the probes in the `ambassador Module` only means that Ambassador Edge Stack will respond to the probes.
 You must still configure Kubernetes to perform the checks, as shown in the Datawire-provided YAML files.

 ### `use_remote_address`